 What do you do when you have a deep bleeding cut that won't stop?

-You could race to the emergency room and spend a lot of money....OR you could potentially handle it yourself with a little emergency preparedness and knowledge.
-And that's just what I did.
+You could race to the emergency room and spend a lot of money and time (which I considered for a moment)....OR you could potentially handle it yourself with a little emergency preparedness and knowledge.
+And that's just what I chose.

-In fact, it’s a good idea to have items on hand for emergency situations.
+It’s a good idea to have items on hand for emergency situations.
 What if there is no doctor or emergency room available?
 What would you do?
-This is just the prepper instinct in me taking over, for a second.
+This is the prepper instinct in me taking over.

-But seriously…..Think of all the recent disasters and hurt people.
-With a little bit of know-how and a stocked emergency first aid kit, you’ll be better able to be sure you can fix a minor problem that could potentially turn deadly.
+Seriously though…..Think of all the recent disasters and hurt people.
+With a little bit of know-how and a stocked emergency first aid kit, you’re giving yourself a better chance to fix a minor problem that could potentially turn deadly.

 Even with large wounds where you KNOW you need to get to the nearest medical facility, it pays to know what to do to stop or at least slow down the bleeding and get the area to clot.

 Quikclot is a great emergency item to keep in your emergency supply both at home and in your car.
 But if you don't happen to have any, there are some other natural things you can do and use to stop bleeding fast!

 FTC Disclosure: There are affiliate links scattered throughout this article.
 If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 Here are Some Ways to Stop Bleeding Fast & How to Make Your Own Natural Quikclot